 What Can You Learn in a Full Stack Bootcamp?

 The skills you learn in a full stack web development bootcamp will be directly applicable to the work you’ll be doing if you get a job in this field after graduation.
-While each program may vary slightly, the following are some popular skills included in almost every full stack coding bootcamp:
+The technologies below are some popular skills included in almost every full stack coding bootcamp, and they are also among the top skills taught across all tech bootcamps, according to our 2023 Bootcamp Market Report.

 - HTML/CSS.
 These programming languages are among the most basic skills needed to form the front end of a website.
 They are often the first step to learning full stack development.